Click above to watch the video

 The door handles were easily installed (I have a video and article showing an easy way to do this) and then I tested out all the functions of the lift and cabinet.

-The immediate feedback I’ve gotten from this project is shock that it could be done by a beginner.
+The response I’ve gotten by those who see this project is one of shock that it could be done by a beginner.
 And, my answer is YES IT CAN!

 It seems like an enormous project, and it will take time, but it’s simply a series of easy-to-accomplish steps.
 Take it slow, and step-by-step, and you can build this beautiful cabinet!